Kimberly Birrell: 2025: Major mixed doubles final

 Birrell won the W75 Brisbane QTC International, defeating Maddison Inglis in the final.
-As a result she moved up 11 places in the WTA rankings to a career-high of world No. 75 on 10 February 2025.
+As a result, she moved up 11 places in the WTA rankings to a career-high of world No. 75 on 10 February 2025.

 At the ATX Open, she defeated fourth seed and defending champion Yuan Yue in the first round, before losing to qualifier Ena Shibahara.

 In March, Birrell qualified for the Miami Open and defeated Anastasia Potapova to reach the second round, where she lost to 23rd seed Marta Kostyuk.

 Seeded seventh at the Chennai Open in October, she recorded wins over Nikola Bartůňková, wildcard entrant Shrivalli Bhamidipaty and third seed Donna Vekić to make it through to the semifinals, where she defeated Joanna Garland, winning seven games in succession from 0–5 down in the third set and saving five match points in the process, to reach her second WTA Tour final.
 She lost the championship match to fourth seed Janice Tjen in straight sets.

-Playing for Australia in the BJK Cup play-offs in Hobart, Birrell recorded wins over Matilde Jorge and Nauhany Vitória Leme da Silva as her team defeated Portugal and Brazil respectively to top their group and advance to the 2026 qualifying round.
+Playing for Australia in the BJK Cup play-offs in Hobart, Birrell recorded wins over Matilde Jorge and Naná Silva as her team defeated Portugal and Brazil respectively to top their group and advance to the 2026 qualifying round.